 A significant number of wandering incidents occur in the first 48 hours after admission, so keeping an especially close eye on new patients is critical as well.
 All incidents of wandering should be immediately reported to resident family members or guardian.

-If your loved one was injured or died in an incident of dementia-related wandering away from a nursing home, we can help you explore your legal options.
+If your loved one was injured or died in an incident of dementia-related wandering away from a nursing home, our Fort Lauderdale lawyers can help you explore your legal options.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.